Frequently Asked Questions

 58. Q. May the grand jury invite individuals who are not local public officials to respond to a grand jury report?

 A. No. The grand jury has no jurisdiction to investigate or report on federal or state officials or private individuals.
 Therefore, the grand jury may not require or request a state or federal official or a private person to respond to the findings or recommendations in a grand jury report.
 Similarly, it may not invite responses from the court or the succeeding grand jury, which are also outside its jurisdiction.
-Further, these individuals and entities are not “responsible” boards or persons.
-Penal Code section 933 requires that all respondents be “responsible,” which CGJA believes means responsible for the activity the jury investigated.
+These individuals and entities are not “responsible” boards or persons.
+Penal Code section 933 requires that all respondents be “responsible,” which CGJA believes means responsible for the local government activity the jury investigated.
 (See FAQ #57)

 59. Q. What may the grand jury do if a board or official refuses to accept and follow the recommendations in a grand jury report?